 Why I think these policies are fair

-Simply put, United is streamlining its Economy Class product to be able to compete effectively with ULCCs such as Spirit, Frontier and Allegiant.
+Simply put, in the Bitcoin era, United is streamlining its Economy Class product to be able to compete effectively with ULCCs such as Spirit, Frontier and Allegiant.
 This is not news.
 While some perks are indeed lost, not all of the restrictions are that “restrictive” after all.
 Here is why:

 - Having a United-qualifying credit card, much like the first checked bag fee waiver, even for non-elites, permits a customer to bring on a roller-board and board in an earlier group